-When responding to incidents or accusations of bullying behaviour the approach should be to ask: What was the behaviour?
-What attitudes, prejudices or other factors have influenced the behaviour? • What does the child or young person who has been bullied want to happen?
+- What attitudes, prejudices or other factors have influenced the behaviour? - What does the child or young person who has been bullied want to happen?

 NEVER allow bullying behaviour, in any form, to go unchallenged and unreported.

 What to do when bullying incidents and behaviour occur